marknovak/TaxonBodyMassML/documentation/CONTRIBUTING.md

 ## Getting Started

 List prerequisites, setup steps, environment variables/secrets handling, and how to run the app locally.

-(Work in progress)
+In order to use our application, there are no prerequisite installations or set-up steps.
+The site is hosted publically at: https://praterh.github.io/HaileysTaxonBodyMassML/web_dev/index.html

 ## Branching & Workflow